TheSwanFactory/hclang/TUTORIAL.md

 # The Object Model

-Homiconic C is "monadic", in the sense that everything is a single type of object, what we call a Frame.
+HC is "monadic", in the sense that everything is a single type of object, what we call a Frame.
 All syntax (aggregates, primitives, functions, even comments!) create Frames.
 Frames combine aspects of dictionaries, arrays, and functions.
 They may seem a little complex, they make everything else much simpler.
 Once you get used to them, constructs in other languages will start to feel like neutered Frames!

 ## Inheritance

 Everything inherits its current scope (like closures).
 In addition, evaluation of lazy expressions (closures) causes the result to inherit their scope, allowing them to be used as object factories.

 ### TODO: Explicit Inheritance (Subclassing)

+## Effect Typing

+Rather than specify call-by-value or call-by-reference, HC is designed around the BitC model for effect typing.
+Shapiro *et al* proved it is possible to have a [sound *and* complete](www.cs.jhu.edu/~swaroop/aplas.pdf) systems language if you explicitly annotate variables for **constancy** and **mutability** at each context boundary.
+This gives the compiler enough information to know how and when to safely copy or share data structures.

+ Unfortunately, they could not do that within their Lisp-like syntax.
+Inspired by their work, we have chosen to use the bulk of our "syntax budget" to address that problem.
+In particular, we believe effect is so fundamental we bake it into our identifiers:

+ - `CONST` # begins with uppercase letter
+ - `variable` # does not
+ - `mutable_` # trailing underscore
+ - `immutable` # default
+ - `mutating_method:` # trailing colon

+Their core insight is that mutability is a property of the *handle*, not the *object*.
+Every object starts out mutable, but as long as it is only referenced from immutable handles the compiler can share a single instance between them.
+Even if a context specifies a mutable handle, that only maters if it is called by a mutating method, which becomes copy-on-write.
+For that reason, all mutating methods are required to return 'self'.

+This approach may seem incomplete, in that it doesn't specify the mutability of object literals.
+But if accessed directly without a handle, there is no way of knowing (or caring) whether the literal was mutated or not!

+Please note that these particular conventions are preliminary, and may change in future versions based on empirical tests of readability and intuitiveness.
+Since HC is just a data format, it is trivial to semantically version, and define conversions from obsolete versions.

+## Access Modifiers

+Closely related to effect typing (which determines *what* can change) are access modifiers (which determine *who* can change or see that).
+To streamline the grammar and readability, we also bake those into the identifiers, following the typical C conventions:

+- `public` # default
+- `_protected` # not accessible from parent
+- `__private` # not accessible by children

+### TODO: Are `_foo` and `foo` the same modifier?

 ### TODO: Explicit Typing